-- 46. The ISU met on several occasions with the ICRC, ICBL member organisations including the EU, MAG, NPA and other organization such as the HALO Trust, the UNDP, UNMAS, the GICHD to discuss collaboration in supporting implementation and universalization of the Convention. - 47.
+- 47. The ISU met on several occasions with the ICRC, ICBL member organisations including the EU, MAG, NPA and other organization such as the HALO Trust, the UNDP, UNMAS, the GICHD to discuss collaboration in supporting implementation and universalization of the Convention. - 48.
 The ISU met with other organisations that wished to have additional information or clarification concerning the Convention's legal parameters.
-In particular concerning discussion on "improvised explosive devices". - 48.
-The ISU continued to liaise with the Convention on the Rights of Persons with Disabilities (CRPD), including by attending relevant portions of and supporting the Committee on Victim Assistance in delivering statements to the Thirty-fourth session of the Human Rights Council.
+In particular concerning discussion on particular types of "improvised explosive devices".

+49. The ISU continued to liaise with the Convention on the Rights of Persons with Disabilities (CRPD), including by attending relevant portions of and supporting the Committee on Victim Assistance in delivering statements to the Thirty-fourth session of the Human Rights Council.